L&N Federal Credit Union Stadium: Stadium expansion

+Flight Deck and Norton's Terrace

 In October 2006, an official rendering and details were released of what an expanded stadium would look like and cost.
 The ambitious original plan called for an additional 21,600 seats and 70 suites added via a new upper deck on the side opposite the main press box area, all for an estimated price tag of $63 million, which is almost identical to the cost to build the original stadium.

 On August 27, 2007, John Schnatter donated $10 million in support of the expansion, and extended naming rights through 2040.
 The Kentucky General Assembly, the state legislature, provided the balance of funding for the project.
 The stadium is therefore about 46% state-funded in total.

 On December 1, 2008, construction started on the east side of the stadium, and the expansion was finished in Fall 2010.
 The expansion was scaled down from the original plans with about 13,000 additional seats (1,725 of which are higher-priced club seats) and 33 suites instead of the originally planned 70.
 There is also a 100-yard-long luxury room called the PNC Club, which is similar to the west-side Brown & Williamson Club but has a glassed-in view of the field.
 There is also standing space for 2,500 people on the new Norton Healthcare Terrace located on the south end (closed end) of the horseshoe-shaped stadium.
 The expansion, which eventually cost $72 million, also included 20 new rest rooms, two new 345' x 3' LED ribbon boards located on the fascia of the east and west sides of the stadium, a new 60' x 20' LED video board on the south end of the stadium, matching in size the existing board on the north end, and a new 13 x 9 LED board facing outside the stadium to the south.

+North End Zone

-As of November 2013, The University of Louisville is looking into future stadium expansion as the university announced it is accepting bids from organizations looking to study the possibility of adding seats to the North end zone of Cardinal Stadium.
+In November 2013, the University of Louisville announced it was accepting bids from organizations looking to study the possibility of adding seats to the North end zone of Cardinal Stadium.
 Former head coach Charlie Strong stated in September 2013 that he would like to see the stadium enclosed at the North end zone.
 The Stadium was originally designed with the ability to expand up to 80,000 seats.

-The University of Louisville announced on December 1, 2014 that supporters have matched a $3 million gift given by Thorntons Inc. to construct a new academic center underneath the Norton Terrace.
-It will house all academic functions for the university's athletic department and place classes for student-athletes under one roof.
+The University of Louisville announced on December 1, 2014, that supporters matched a $3 million gift given by Thorntons Inc. to construct a new academic center underneath the Norton Terrace.
+Construction of the facility began in spring 2016 and the facility opened in August 2016.
+It houses all academic functions for the university's athletic department and place classes for student-athletes under one roof.